-A. Responsibility.
-Installation shall be by Buyer unless otherwise specifically agreed to in writing by Seller. - B. Receiving Product and Staging Location.
-Buyer is responsible to receive, store and protect all Goods intended for installation purposes, including, but not exclusively, siren equipment, poles, batteries, and installation materials.
+INSTALLATION.
+In those circumstances where Seller has agreed to install Goods for Buyer, the following provisions shall control: 15 Responsibility.
+Installation shall be by Buyer unless otherwise specifically agreed to in writing by Seller. Α.

+Receiving Product and Staging Location.
+Buyer is responsible to receive, store and protect all Goods intended for installation purposes, B including, but not exclusively, siren equipment, poles, batteries, and installation materials.
 Materials received in cardboard containers must be protected from all forms of precipitation.
-Additionally, Buyer is to provide a staging area of an appropriate size for installation contractors to work from and to store equipment overnight. - C. Installation Methods & Materials.
+Additionally, Buyer is to provide a staging area of an appropriate size for installation contractors to work from and to store equipment overnight.

+C. Installation Methods & Materials.
 Installation is based on methods and specifications intended to meet applicable safety and installation codes and regulations.
-Design changes required by Buyer may result in additional charges. - D. Radio Frequency Interference.
-Seller is not responsible for RF transmission and reception affected by system interference beyond its control. - E. Installation Site Approval.
+Design changes required by Buyer may result in additional charges.

+Radio Frequency Interference.
+Seller is not responsible for RF transmission and reception affected by system interference beyond its D. control.

+E. Installation Site Approval.
 Buyer must provide signed documentation to Seller, such as the "WARNING SITE SURVEY FORM" or a document with the equivalent information, that Seller is authorized to commence installation at the site designated by Buyer before Seller will commence installation.
-Once installation has started at an approved site, Buyer is responsible for all additional costs incurred by Seller for redeployment of resources if the work is stopped by Buyer or its agents, property owners, or as the result of any governmental authority or court order, or if it is determined that installation is not possible at the intended location, or the site is changed for any reason by the Buyer. - F. AC Power Hookup.
-Buyer is responsible to coordinate and pay for all costs to bring proper AC power to the electrical service disconnect installed adjacent to the controller cabinet, unless these services are quoted by Seller. - G. Permits & Easements.
+Once installation has started at an approved site, Buyer is responsible for all additional costs incurred by Seller for redeployment of resources if the work is stopped by Buyer or its agents, property owners, or as the result of any governmental authority or court order, or if it is determined that installation is not possible at the intended location, or the site is changed for any reason by the Buyer.

+F. AC Power Hookup.
+Buyer is responsible to coordinate and pay for all costs to bring proper AC power to the electrical service disconnect installed adjacent to the controller cabinet, unless these services are quoted by Seller.

+G. Permits & Easements.
 Seller will obtain and pay for electrical and right-of-way work permits as necessary for installations.
-Buyer is responsible for obtaining and payment of all other required easements, permits, or other fees required for installation, unless specifically quoted. - H. Soil Conditions Clause.
+Buyer is responsible for obtaining and payment of all other required easements, permits, or other fees required for installation, unless specifically quoted.

+H. Soil Conditions Clause.
 In the event of poor site conditions including, but not limited to rock, cave-ins, high water levels, or inability of soil to provide stable installation to meet specifications, Seller will direct installation contractors to attempt pole installation for a maximum of 2 hours.
-Buyer approval will be sought when pole installation exceeds 2 hours and abandoned if Seller cannot obtain approval in a timely manner. - I. Contaminated Sites.
+Buyer approval will be sought when pole installation exceeds 2 hours and abandoned if Seller cannot obtain approval in a timely manner.

+I. Contaminated Sites.
 Seller is not responsible for cleanup and restoration of any installation sites or installer equipment where contaminated soil is encountered.
 Seller will not knowingly approve installation at any site containing contaminates.
 Buyer must inform Seller when known or suspected soil contaminates exist at any intended installation site.

-J. Site Cleanup.
-Basic installation site cleanup includes installation debris removal, general site cleanup, and general leveling of affected soil

-- Page 131 - f the pole.
-Additional site restoration quotes are available.
+leanup.
+Basic installation site cleanup includes installation debris removal, general site cleanup, and general leveling of affected soil the pole.
+Additional site restoration guotes are available. - Page 138